 ADDITIONAL DIAGNOSTIC TESTS:

-- Capsule stains with mucicarmine and PAS; the clear halo that remains around the mucicarmine-stained organism is due to shrinkage of the capsule during fixation
+· Capsule stains with mucicarmine, PAS, GMS and Fontana-Masson; the clear halo that remains around the mucicarmine-stained organism is due to shrinkage of the capsule during fixation

 For microscopic findings: